-- ASPR announced (3/24/20) it was providing \$100 million in awards for health systems to prepare for COVID-19 patients. - On March 22, the ASPR announced the funding of a phase 2/3 clinical trial in a joint partnership with Regeneron Pharmaceuticals to develop a potential treatment for COVID-19. - On Sunday, the ASPR announced (3/22/20) the funding of a phase 2/3 clinical trial in a joint partnership with Regeneron Pharmaceuticals to develop a potential treatment for COVID-19.
+- ASPR announced (3/24/20) it was providing \$100 million in awards for health systems to prepare for COVID-19 patients. - o ASPR announced (3/22/20) the funding of a phase 2/3 clinical trial in a joint partnership with Regeneron Pharmaceuticals to develop a potential treatment for COVID-19.